bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 Graphs
 ======

-This page has a parameter that sets the location of a Web Dot server, or of the Web Dot binary on the local system, that is used to generate dependency graphs.
-Web Dot is a CGI program that creates images from :file:`.dot` graphic description files.
+Bugzilla can draw graphs of bug dependency relationships, using a tool called :file:`dot` (from the `GraphViz project <http://graphviz.org/>`_) or a web service called Web Dot.
+This page allows you to set the location of the binary or service.
 If no Web Dot server or binary is specified, then dependency graphs will be disabled.

 webdotbase
-    It is possible to show graphs of dependent bugs.
     You may set this parameter to any of the following:

-    * A complete file path to :command:`dot` (part of GraphViz) will generate the graphs locally.
+    * A complete file path to :command:`dot` (part of GraphViz), which will generate the graphs locally.
-    * A URL prefix pointing to an installation of the webdot package will generate the graphs remotely.
+    * A URL prefix pointing to an installation of the webdot package, which will generate the graphs remotely.
-    * A blank value will disable dependency graphing.
+    * A blank value, which will disable dependency graphing.

-    The default value is a publicly-accessible webdot server.
-If you change this value, make certain that the webdot server can read files from your webdot directory.
-On Apache you do this by editing the :file:`.htaccess` file, for other systems the needed measures may vary.
+    The default value is blank.
+We recommend using a local install of :file:`dot`.
+If you change this value to a web service, make certain that the webdot server can read files from your webdot directory.
+On Apache you do this by editing the :file:`.htaccess` file; for other systems the needed measures may vary.
 You can run :command:`checksetup.pl` to recreate the :file:`.htaccess` file if it has been lost.

 font_file
     You can specify the full path to a TrueType font file which will be used to display text (labels, legends, ...) in charts and graphical reports.
     To support as many languages as possible, we recommend to specify a TrueType font such as Unifont which supports all printable characters in the Basic Multilingual Plane.
 If you leave this parameter empty, a default font will be used, but its support is limited to English characters only and so other characters will be displayed incorrectly.

 .. _param-group-security: